-- $R_A$ half turn around point A (see sec.
-3). - $S_l$ reflection in a line l (see sec.
-2),
+- $R_A$ half turn around point A (see Section 3). - $S_l$ reflection in a line l (see Section 2),

 We see that involutive movements correspond to geometric elements of two kinds: points and lines.
-This correspondence is in fact one-to-one, because different points and different lines produce different involutions.
-Therefore, the passage from geometrical objects to involutions preserves all information, and every fact about points and lines can be reformulated in terms of the corresponding involutions.
+This correspondence is in fact oneto-one, because different points and different lines produce different involutions.
+Therefore, the passage from geometric objects to involutions preserves all information, and every fact about points and lines can be reformulated in terms of the corresponding involutions.